-- Wash your hands often with soap and water for at least 20 seconds.
+Washing your hands often with soap and warm water for at least 20 seconds.

-- Avoid touching your face, eyes or mouth.
+Avoid touching your eyes and face.

 Cover coughs and sneezes with a tissue or the inside of your elbow.

 Clean things that are frequently touched (like doorknobs and countertops) with household cleaning sprays or wipes.